Pauli E. Blomstedt: Life and career

+In 1931, Pauli E. Blomstedt and Kerttu Tamminen were invited to present proposals for the future expression of Kirkkopuisto.

 Blomstedt wrote several articles for both Finnish professional journals and newspapers, mainly on the topic of town planning.
 In his article "The Town Planning issues in the Greater Helsinki city centre" he opposed the grand plan by Eliel Saarinen for the Helsinki city centre, according to which the area of Töölönlahti would be filled in with buildings along a new grand avenue and the city's main railway station moved northwards to Pasila.
 Blomstedt argued that the area should be retained as a park area.

 Blomstedt's breakthrough works in the Functionalist style were the Finnish Savings Bank in Kotka (1935) and the Pohjanhovi Hotel and restaurant in Rovaniemi (1935, destroyed in the Lapland War).
 A significant design not realised was his entry titled "Ruotsinsalmi” for the architectural competition for the design of Kotka City Hall (won by another Functionalist proposal by Erkki Huttunen).

 In 1933 Blomstedt took part in the architectural competition for the Temppeliaukio Church in Helsinki.
 His proposal was considered too utopian to be implemented.
 However, in the 1960s a new competition was held and the winning entry by Timo and Tuomo Suomalainen was similar to that of Blomstedt.

 From 1933 Blomstedt became the official architect for Alko, which holds the alcoholic beverage retailing monopoly in Finland.
 He designed their shop and restaurant interiors, including the Pohjanhovi Hotel and restaurant in Rovaniemi.
-Blomstedt's final building design, the Kannonkoski Church, was completed in 1938, three years after his premature death, under the direction of his wife Märtä Blomstedt together with architect Matti Lampén.
+Blomstedt's final building design, the Kannonkoski Church, was completed in 1938, three years after his premature death, under the direction of his wife and fellow architect Märta Blomstedt together with architect Matti Lampén.

 In addition to his architectural work, Blomstedt also designed tubular steel furniture.

 An exhibition on the life's work of Blomstedt was held at the Museum of Finnish Architecture in 1972, with over 450 drawings on display.